Jump To Section

 When Should You Sauté?

 Sautéing is a quick, high-heat method ideal for foods that only need brief cooking, such as tender vegetables, steaks, and chicken breast.
-Sautéing is also useful for browning aromatics before making a soup or stew, and meats before a braise.
-If you don't have a wok, but want to make a stir-fry, sautéing is a suitable stand-in cooking technique.
+Sautéing is also useful for browning aromatics before making a soup or stew, and meats before or after a braise.

 How to Choose the Right Pan for Sautéing

 Chef Thomas Keller recommends using high-quality cookware that conducts heat evenly and recovers its heat quickly when sautéing.
 Choose a skillet (sloped sides) or sauté pan (straight sides) big enough to fit all of your food in a single layer—sautéing works by putting food in direct contact with a hot pan, so if your pan is overcrowded, it won’t work.
 A heavy-bottomed pan will help distribute heat evenly.
 Stainless steel sauté pans, aluminum fry pans, and cast-iron skillets are all good options with their own pros and cons.

 Cast-Iron vs. Nonstick: Pros and Cons of Sauté Pans

 - A sauté pan is a deep pan with sides angled 90° from its base, maximizing surface area and minimizing splatter.
 Ideal for sautéing a larger amount of food, sauté pans are often made of stainless steel.

 - Cast-iron skillets take a while to heat up, but once they get hot, they stay hot, which makes them a great choice for searing a steak.

 - Nonstick pans aren’t ideal for browning, but they’re useful for sautéing particularly delicate food, like fish.